telerik/xaml-docs/controls/radcollectionnavigator/features/customize-commands.md

-Those commands, which logic is up to get customized, should have their corresponding methods overridden.
+You need to override the methods of the commands that will be customized.
 In the following example we will customize: MoveCurrentToNext, MoveCurrentToPrevious.
-<<Comment: This phrase, "which logic is up to get customized," does not make sense to me.
-Please revise and have another team member review it.>>

 ## MoveCurrentToNext and MoveCurrentToPrevious

 If we have a requirement to prompt for the user's approval when moving through the items, the following change in the methods can be done:

-#### __[C#]__ Example 4: Overriding the default commands
+#### __[C#] Example 4: Overriding the default commands__

 {{region radcollectionnavigator-customize-commands_2}}